The use of Roundup and the search for glyphosate alternatives have become urgent concerns in recent times.

 Weed Pharm Organic is a horticultural Bio-Pesticide for non-selective control of herbaceous weeds and grasses which surround food crops or non food crops.

-Best results are achieved from applications made if full sunlight in temperatures above 60 degrees to actively growing young weeds.
+Best results are achieved from applications made in full sunlight in temperatures above 60 degrees to actively growing young weeds.

-More dense weeds should be cut to 4 Inch, cuttings removed and remainder sprayed.
+More dense weeds should be cut to 4 Inches, cuttings removed, and the remainder sprayed.

 8. Thick Cover Crop and a Roller-Crimper